|

 Planning advisor to Greater Anglia, Mott MacDonald Ltd, wrote a

-provide details of the development proposals and seek confirmation from Tendring District Council (“the LPA” hereafter) that an extension to the existing ground level car park is permitted development
+provide details of the development proposals and seek confirmation from Tendring District Council ('the LPA' hereafter) that an extension to the existing ground level car park is

 The letter quotes the following planning law: